ronaldtech051/Chart.Js/README.md

 ## License

-ApexCharts is released under MIT license.
+Charts is released under MIT license.
 You are free to use, modify and distribute this software, as long as the copyright header is left intact.